BatslyAdams/w10-iot-tcs34725/README.md

 You should not be intimidated by a datasheet, as a developer you should seek out information that you need.
 They tend to be dense, but know that although all of the information is relevant to *somebody*, it's likely that you only need a small subset of it.
 Reading these technical documents is a skill, it's sort of fun, and the more you practice the better you will become at it.

 ## Determine the supply voltage
-Page 3 of the datasheet reveals that this is a 3.3V device, this means that we can power and interface this device directly to the Raspberry Pi which is also a 3.3V system.
+Page 3 of the datasheet reveals that this is a 3.3V device, this means that we can power and interface this board directly to the Raspberry Pi which is also a 3.3V system.

 ![ds-voltage](./images/ds-voltage.png)